TodoApuestas/tipster-tap/README.txt

 == Upgrade Notice ==

-Upgrade to the last version 3.0 as soon as possible.
-See Changelog section for details
+Upgrade to the last version 3.2 as soon as possible.
+See Changelog section for details.

 == Arbitrary section ==

-Nothing for now
+Must have installed [Rest Client TAP](https://www.wordpress.org/plugins/rest-client-tap) plugin version 1.0 o later.

 == Updates ==